-When it comes to pleasing God, I don’t have it in me.
-I can’t make myself pleasing to God and I don’t have the strength to live a life that pleases God.
+When it comes to the ability to please God, I don’t have it in me.
+I can’t make myself pleasing to God.
+I don’t have the strength to live a life that pleases God.

 This truth was emphasized long ago to God’s people